Godman (India): Political patronage

-Skepticism and debunking of miracles
+Debunking of alleged miracles

-The Federation of Indian Rationalist Associations has organised seminars to expose how alleged miracles are actually performed by sleight of hand.
+The Federation of Indian Rationalist Associations (FIRA) has organised seminars to expose how alleged miracles are actually performed by sleight of hand.
 Members of the Indian Rationalist Association travel to villages across India and perform shows to debunk miracles, educating villagers to keep them from giving money to godmen.
-Maharashtra Andhashraddha Nirmoolan Samiti and the Maharashtra Rationalist Association are also actively engaged in exposing false claims of spiritual gurus.
+Maharashtra Andhashraddha Nirmoolan Samiti (MANS) and the Maharashtra Rationalist Association are also actively engaged in exposing false claims of spiritual gurus.